Scriptbash/QRaven/README.md

 * BasinMaker RVH tab
   * Use this tab to launch BasinMaker and generate the RVH files
-  * This section was tested on Linux and Windows, but needs to be tested MacOS
   * Like the RVI file, select the parameters values and select the files to process
   * When a file is added, more parameters fields unlock and will need to be filled
   * At the end of the process, the shapefile results are added to the QGIS canvas and the results folder is copied in the output directory chosen